Image: iStock

 - Swollen Gums During Pregnancy.

-https://americanpregnancy.org/healthy-pregnancy/is-it-safe/swollen-gums-during-pregnancy/ - Pregnancy and Oral Health.
+https://americanpregnancy.org/healthy-pregnancy/is-it-safe/swollen-gums-during-pregnancy/ - Talking to Pregnant Women about Oral Health.

-https://www.cdc.gov/oralhealth/publications/features/pregnancy-and-oral-health.html - Brushing for Two: How Your Oral Health Affects Baby.
+https://www.cdc.gov/oral-health/hcp/conversation-tips/talking-to-pregnant-women-about-oral-health.html# - Brushing for Two: How Your Oral Health Affects Baby.

 https://www.healthychildren.org/English/ages-stages/prenatal/Pages/Brushing-for-Two-How-Your-Oral-Health-Effects-Baby.aspx - Daniel EZiskin, Gerald JNesse; (2004); Pregnancy gingivitis: History, classification, etiology.